Bedrock-OSS/bedrock-wiki/docs/commands/scoreboard-timers.md

 This system allows you to run your desired commands at specific intervals with any amount of delay you wish to add.

 - **Some Examples:**
-    - Sending a message in chat every 20 minutes.
+    - Sending a message in chat every 2 hour.
     - Running a 'lag clear' function every 10 minutes.
     - Effecting players with 'speed' 30 seconds.